Share this recipe!

-This quick and easy Shrimp Parmesan recipe combines crisp Panko and parmesan breaded shrimp, tangy marinara and 3 kinds of cheese for a fun and flavorful spin on classic parm.JUMP TO RECIPE
+This quick and easy Baked Shrimp Parmesan Recipe recipe combines crisp Panko and parmesan breaded shrimp, tangy marinara and 3 kinds of cheese for a fun and flavorful spin on classic parmigiana.
+Serve it with your favorite pasta, roasted potatoes or a salad!

 Who doesn’t love a good parm?